Internet Accuracy ProjectInternet Accuracy Project

 North American Plant Hardiness Zone Map

-This latest version of the U.S. Department of Agriculture plant hardiness zone map supersedes the 1965 version.
+This newer version of the U.S. Department of Agriculture plant hardiness zone map supersedes the 1965 version.
 The new edition shows in detail the lowest temperatures that can be expected each year in the United States, Canada, and Mexico.
 These temperatures are referred to as "average annual minimum temperatures" and are based on the lowest temperatures recorded for each of the years 1974 to 1986 in the United States and Canada, and 1971 to 1984 in Mexico.

 Note: The minimum temperatures shown on this map are the average minimum temps.
 Keep in mind that temperatures can and occasionally do get colder than indicated on this map.